Interstate 487

 Interstate 487 (I-487) was a proposed intrastate Interstate Highway in the Hudson Valley region of New York in the United States.
-At its greatest extent, the highway, known as the Hudson River Expressway (HRE), was to run for 47 mi on the east side of the Hudson River from I-87 in the Bronx to I-84 east of Beacon.
+At its greatest extent, the highway, known as the Hudson River Expressway (HRE), was to run for 47 mi on the east side of the Hudson River from I-87 in Tarrytown to I-84 east of Beacon.
 It was met with opposition from its introduction in 1965, leading the project to be gradually scaled back before it was cancelled completely in 1971.
 Ultimately, only one section was built, an 8 mi stretch between Ossining and Peekskill.
 This road became known as the Croton Expressway and was designated as part of U.S. Route 9 (US 9).